mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ###	Medical sensors

-Many smartwatches have a broad array of medical sensors to capture information about: heart rate, blood oxygen level, and ultrasound-based blood pressure sensors are currently being worked on.
+Many smartwatches have a broad array of medical sensors to capture information about heart rate and blood oxygen level.
+Ultrasound-based blood pressure sensors are currently being worked on.
 Moreover, some smartwatches carry several heart rate sensors to allow medical-grade electrocardiograms (ECGs) to be performed.